wso2/carbon-analytics/README.md

 This project contains compontents which implements common functionalities used in WSO2 analytics platform.

-#### Carbon Analytics repo contains components realted to WSO2 Stream Processor such as:
+#### Carbon Analytics repo contains components realted to WSO2 Streaming Integrator such as:

 * stream-processing
 * editor